January 1, 2016

 Black Jag has no super powers, but he is extremely agile and continues to train in a variety of martial arts and battle strategies.
 This gives him above average human speed and strength and makes him a very effective combatant.
 He is also extremely intelligent.

 Black Jag is proficient in a variety of weaponry, but his primary tools are an invention of a friend of his – a pair of “Energy Sticks.”
-The stick he carries in his right hand produces an energy sheild that can block or absorb nearly any projectile fired his way, while the stick in his left hand produces a battle axe that can cut through almost any substance on earth.
+The stick he carries in his right hand produces an energy shield that can block or absorb nearly any projectile fired his way, while the stick in his left hand produces a battle axe that can cut through almost any substance on Earth.
 He can adjust the strength of the Energy Sticks at any time.

 It all started with Platinum City.
 Not New York.
 Not Los Angeles.
 But Platinum City: the new center of the universe.
 A massive megalopolis smack dab in the middle of the United States built in the hollow space produced by the greatest earthquake the country had ever felt.
 For decades, the ol’ Red, White and Blue had been dividing more and more politically, economically, sociologically and any other ideologically divisive ideal you can think of.
 But it wasn’t until the Quake of 2016 that the country finally and literally divided right down the middle!